-Test a machine that randomly packages two types of fruit jubes: kookaburra and koala.
-Notice that koala jubes are twice as likely to be produced within a packet of 12 jubes.
-Look at patterns in sequences of jube types such as 3 koala jubes occurring in a row.
+Test a machine that randomly packages two types of fruit jubes: kookaburra and kiwi.
+Notice that kiwi jubes are twice as likely to be produced within a packet of 12 jubes.
+Look at patterns in sequences of jube types such as 3 kiwi jubes occurring in a row.
 Analyse the results of large samples.
 Compare the longest runs of any jube type.
 Identify the longest run most likely to occur in a packet.
 This learning object is one in a series of 17 objects.

 Key learning objectives